lukaszdworako/PCRS_236_Parsons/pcrs/problems_fa_visuals/README.md

 * "Resolved" the dependency chain with PADS, by simply including the relevant file into the code(Originally I did resolve it, but then I found out about the code that needed to be edited).
 Not the best fix, but not only was there poor imports, there was Python2.7 code I had to alter to make into Python3, so I'll have to properly give credit to the authors in some manner.
 I don't really see a way around this, at the moment.
 Additionally, I couldn't really find a library that matched it in terms of functionality.

+* Issues with PADS are documented in issues.md

 ## What remains:
 * Adding fa_visuals to the navbar (small thing to do, but I should remember to do it)

 * Fixing any kinks up with the DFA equality checker.
-I imagine this will take a bunch of time, considering how many issues PADS has given me in general.
+I imagine this might take a bunch of time, considering how many issues PADS has given me in general, but since I've put the files locally, it shouldn't be too bad.
+Before I was trying to jump through hoops so as to not modify the source, but it seems that's more of an inevitability at this point.

 * Adding visualization tool (if I have time) to fill out the app specifications laid out from the beginning.